hmmelton/Releave-Android/README.md

 # Releave

-Releave is a crowdsourced application for finding public restrooms in crowded cities.
+Releave is a crowd-sourced application for finding public restrooms.
+Its purpose is to alleviate the stress involved in finding a restroom in a crowded city.
+Restroom information will include:

+- Location
+- Name of establishment
+- Average user rating
+- Whether or not the restroom requires a key/code
+- Whether or not the restroom is single-occupant

+Some of this information will be available for free, while the rest will be available only to users with premium accounts.